Speakers

 Bonnie H. Cordon

 Bonnie is the President of the Southern Virginia University.
-Previously she served as a general officer of The Church of Jesus Christ of Latter-day Saints for seven years, including as the Young Women General President from 2018 to 2023.
+She previously served as a general officer of The Church of Jesus Christ of Latter-day Saints for seven years, including as the Young Women General President from 2018 to 2023.

 Beth Daley